 Ph.D., 2006, Columbia University

 Hérica Valladares received her B.A. in Greek Literature from Oberlin College and her Ph.D. in Classical Studies from Columbia University.
 Prior to her arrival at UNC, she was Assistant Professor of Classics at Johns Hopkins University, where she also served on the Faculty Advisory Board for the Johns Hopkins University Archaeological Museum and for the Program in Museums and Society.
 She has twice been awarded fellowships from the Center for Advanced Study in the Visual Arts at the National Gallery in Washington, D.C.
 (2003–2005, Spring 2014) and was the NEH/Andrew Heiskell Postdoctoral Fellow at the American Academy in Rome (2008–2009).
+In Fall 2021, she will be the IAH Legacy Fellow at UNC’s Institute for the Arts and Humanities, where she will participate in their Race, Reckoning, and Memory Initiative.

 Professor Valladares’ research focuses primarily on the interaction of visual and literary culture in the late Roman republic and early empire.
 She has published various articles on Roman wall painting, Latin love elegy, the Renaissance reception of Ovid, and eighteenth-century antiquarian practices.
 Her book, Painting, Poetry, and the Invention of Tenderness in the Early Roman Empire (Cambridge University Press, 2021) analyzes amatory representations in Roman wall painting and Latin poetry between the late first century B.C.E. and the late first century C.E.
+She is currently working on a new book project whose provisional title is Fashioning Empire: Roman Women and their Objects.

 See Professor Valladares’ Academia page here.